Bayesian inference to study a signal with two or more decaying particles in a non-resonant background: Introduction

 LHC is a challenging machine.
 It has discovered the Higgs Boson \cite{higgs_disc1, higgs_disc2}, it has studied in detail the top \cite{atlastop,cmstop} and the Electro-Weak bosons \cite{atlasew1, cmsew1, cmsew2}, it is expected to be sensitive to di-Higgs production \cite{prospects,prospects2} --which probably would be its last test for the Standard Model (SM)--, it has pushed the limits and discarded many New Physics (NP) theories \cite{exotic}, and many other achievements.
 Nowadays, since a few years ago, it is mainly dedicated to scrutinizing in detail the observables and looking for NP in all of them and beyond with so far no positive results.
 Despite all of this, the LHC is one of the main machines for looking and discovering NP, and the challenge is to find and develop the best ways to pursue this goal.

 One of the directions to increase the sensitivity for new findings in the data analysis is using Machine Learning (ML) techniques.
 Since the last decade, with the advent of the new ML algorithms and the new available hardware, these techniques have revised existing observables and created new ones that could explore in a previously unthinkable detail the data.
-The ML industry has developed hundreds of algorithms, many of which are {\it supervised}, meaning that they learn from labeled data.
-This is more meaningful in the ML industry where labeling data does not represent any intrinsic problem.
-At the LHC, however, the data content is unknown and the main way to utilize these algorithms is by training them through modeling of the data using Montecarlo (MC) simulations.
+The ML industry has developed hundreds of algorithms, most of them corresponding to supervised and unsupervised learning.
+At the LHC, however, the labelling of the data is unknown and the main way to utilize the supervised algorithms is by training them through modeling of the data using Montecarlo (MC) simulations.
 This does not represent any problem, unless the simulation has some bias.
 It is very difficult to tell whether and to what extent this may be the case, but nonetheless it is interesting to explore techniques in which one can reduce the impact of the MC simulations.
 One possible path in this direction is to use {\it unsupervised} ML to learn from the data.